Last Updated: September 20, 2023

 - Auditing relating to interactions, transactions and other compliance activities; and

-- Other purposes you consent to, are notified of, or are disclosed when you provide personal information.
+- Other purposes to which you consent that are clearly disclosed to you when you provide personal information.

 Use De-identified and Aggregated Information.
-We may use personal information and other data about you to create de-identified and aggregated information, such as de-identified demographic information, de-identified location information, information about the computer or device from which you access our Services, or other analyses we create.
+We may use personal information and other data about you to create de-identified and aggregated information, such as de-identified demographic information, de-identified location information, information about the device from which you access our Services, or other analyses we create.
 De-identified and/or aggregated information is not personal information, and we may use, disclose, and retain such information as permitted by applicable laws including, but not limited to, for research, analysis, analytics, and any other legally permissible purposes.

 If you have any questions or concerns about how such data is handled or would like to exercise your rights, you should contact the person or entity, who has contracted with us to use the Service to process this data.
 Our clients control the personal information in these cases and determine the security settings within the account, its access controls and credentials.
 We will, however, provide assistance to our clients to address any concerns you may have, in accordance with the terms of our contract with them.
 If you are a client and wish to receive a list of our sub-processors, contact us as described below.

-- Required.
+- Operationally Necessary.
 This includes Technologies that allow you access to our Services, applications, and tools that are required to identify irregular site behavior, prevent fraudulent activity and improve security or that allow you to make use of our functionality;

-- Advertising.
+- Advertising- or Targeting-Related.
 We may use first party or third-party Technologies to deliver content, including ads for Fenwick on third party sites.

 Cross-Device Tracking.
 Your browsing activity may be tracked across different websites and different devices or apps.
 For example, we may attempt to match your browsing activity on your mobile device with your browsing activity on your laptop.
 To do this our technology partners may share data, such as your browsing patterns, geo-location and device identifiers, and will match the information of the browser and devices that appear to be used by the same person.